Israel's Netanyahu says offensive against Hamas is only just beginning

 A number of Latin American countries have also reported citizens missing in the conflict or have staged efforts to get them to safety.

 Argentina's Minister of Foreign Affairs said 250 Argentinians had signed up for an evacuation registry that the country's consulate was preparing in Tel Aviv, while Peru reported two of its citizens missing.
-Officials in Columbia said its consulate in Tel Aviv was assisting 180 Columbian tourists — mostly in Jerusalem, Tel Aviv, Bethlehem, and Nazareth.
+Officials in Colombia said its consulate in Tel Aviv was assisting 180 Colombian tourists — mostly in Jerusalem, Tel Aviv, Bethlehem, and Nazareth.

 Meanwhile, U.S. officials tell NPR they are offering Israel air defense and munitions and are pressing to get munitions to the country as quickly as possible.